Stockman-Jr/grimwood/README.md

 ## Credits

 ### Code
-  * [Stackoverflow](https://stackoverflow.com/) - For the function that typed out the text.
+  * [Stackoverflow](https://stackoverflow.com/) - Helped me out alot when looking for solutions to my code, and also found out how to create the typing function through this site.
-  * [Escape the Cave](https://github.com/roomacarthur/escape-the-cave) - Some inspiration was taken from a fellow students text-based game, roomacarthur@Github.
+  * [Escape the Cave](https://github.com/roomacarthur/escape-the-cave) - The idea of having certain functions in a separate file was taken from a fellow students text-based game, roomacarthur@Github!
+  * [Codeigo](https://codeigo.com/python/check-if-user-pressed-enter) - I initially wanted to use the keyboard library for the little player menu to listen for key presses, but that library required root.
+This article provided me with a different solution using getch.